Warriors rally from 14 down in 4th, beat Lakers 115-113

 James had a chance to win it at the end, but missed a 3-pointer at the buzzer as the Lakers had their five-game winning streak snapped.

+The Lakers were 6 of 19 from the field in the fourth after shooting 53% from the floor the first three quarters.
+Golden State was 14 of 23 over the final 12 minutes as Curry and Eric Paschall each scored eight points.

+“We got outplayed in the second half.
+We got hesitant on the offensive end, and a little casual at certain points in the game,” Lakers coach Frank Vogel said.

+Paschall came off the bench to tie his season high with 19 points and Andrew Wiggins added 18 for Golden State, which has won 10 of its last 12 when playing on Martin Luther King Jr. Day.

+“The first half, we stunk it up.
+I like our fight and we started to get after it in the second.
+The second unit kept us in the game and the starters finished it,” Golden State coach Steve Kerr said.

-Dennis Schröder led Los Angeles with 25 points and James added 19.
+Dennis Schröder led Los Angeles with 25 points, including 14 in the first quarter as the Lakers led 34-15 with 1:14 remaining in the first quarter.
 Anthony Davis had 17 points and 17 rebounds.

-Eric Paschall came off the bench to score 19 points and Andrew Wiggins added 18 for Golden State, which has won 10 of its last 12 when playing on Martin Luther King Jr. Day.

 The Lakers have a seven-game losing streak when playing on the holiday.